HappyPhysics/Night-Time-Mosquitoes-VR/README.md

 * Sound for mosquito blast is added.
 *Tree scale randomizer is added.
 *tested things with the oculus.
-** I want to add more animals
+** TODO I want to add more animals
-** Add mosquito sounds.
+** TODO Add mosquito sounds.
-** Add teleportation movement with the camping ground
+** TODO Add teleportation movement with the camping ground.

+10/18/2017 Wednesday:
+*pretty much finished as a prototype. might add some finishing touches later.
+* used VRstandard assets and steamVR.
+*laser pointer from controllers in order to shoot down mosquitos.
+*made a particles system in addition to the fire.
+*used reticle to point the laser pointer.
+*could play some more with the concept of the game.
+Add physics-related things to it.